 This site provide population statistics for most countries, states, provinces and cities.
 It also provides some historical data which identifies population change.

 This online music database provides streaming access to classical music.
 It is browseable by genre and composer.
+This is part of Music Online by Alexander Street Press

 The Classical Scores Library provides full access to printed music scores from a range of composers and publishers.
 In addition to the full scores being available, it is also possible to listen to a recording of pieces if they are available in the corresponding Classical Music Library database.
+This is part of Music Online by Alexander Street Press.

 The site provides access to a small, but easily navigated selection of online classic works of English Literature.